comprofix/serverscripts/README.md

 ln -s $(pwd)/check_updates_deb_sh /etc/cron.daily
 </code></pre>

-#### check_updates_rpm.sh

-This is the same as above but for use on rpm based distributions (CentOS, Fedora etc)

-This script has been tested and used on CentOS.

 #### dbbackup.sh

 This scripts backs up mysql databases and rotates the number of backups through seven days.